mvolkmann/web-translate/README.md

 a variety of written languages is a common need.
 One might think this is a solved problem and that simple solutions exist.
 I have not found any that fit the bill, so I created web-translate.
-This is an open source library that can be obtain via npm at
+This is an open source library that can be obtained via npm at
 <https://www.npmjs.com/package/web-translate>.

 web-translate provides a set of JavaScript functions and